 • If you forget to freeze your glass in advance, don’t panic.
 Simply, add ice cubes to the glass when you remember and let them chill the glass.
 Replace with fresh ice before you pour in the cocktail.

-• If you use crushed ice in this cocktail it will water the whole thing down.
-The larger the ice cube(s) you use when shaking, the less surface area there is to melt and dilute your drink.
-Typically only very alcohol forward cocktails, like mint juleps use crushed ice.
+• If you use crushed ice at any point in this cocktail, it will water the whole thing down.
+The larger the ice cube(s) you use when shaking or serving, the less surface area there is to melt and dilute your drink.
+Typically, only very alcohol forward cocktails, like mint juleps use crushed ice.

-• If you don’t have grapefruit liqueur but have access to grapefruit soda, you can add 2oz of that instead of the soda water and liqueur.
+• If you don’t have grapefruit liqueur but have access to grapefruit soda, you can go back to a more traditional version.
+Add 2oz (60ml) of that, instead of the soda water and liqueur.

-• You can also substitute orange or hibiscus bitters for the grapefruit bitter
+• You can also substitute orange or hibiscus bitters for the grapefruit bitters.

 Nutrition